Gianluca Gaetano: Early youth career

 Born in Cimitile in Southern Italy just North-East of Naples, Gaetano got his football start with the local team ASD Future Boys di Cimitile at the age of five.
 During this time at the club, he played with his older brother Felice.
 While at ASD Future Boys di Cimitile, he along with his older brother were spotted by a Napoli scout, joining their youth system in 2011.

 Gaetano joined the youth academy of Napoli in 2010,5, and worked his way up through their youth categories.

-In the 2017/18 Season Gaetano went on to score 17 goals with 14 assists in all youth competitions forming a formidable partnership with fellow youth player Ciro Palmieri.
+In the 2017–18 Season Gaetano went on to score 17 goals with 14 assists in all youth competitions forming a formidable partnership with fellow youth player Ciro Palmieri.

-In the 2018/2019 season Gaetano managed to score 5 goals in 6 games in the UEFA Youth League where he stood out against some of the best youth in Europe, his first goal in the competition would come in the 94th minute in a game against Liverpool that ended in a 1-1 draw, he also managed to score a hat trick against Red Star Belgrade in a game Napoli went on to win 5-3.
+In the 2018–19 season Gaetano managed to score 5 goals in 6 games in the UEFA Youth League where he stood out against some of the best youth in Europe, his first goal in the competition would come in the 94th minute in a game against Liverpool that ended in a 1–1 draw, he also managed to score a hat trick against Red Star Belgrade in a game Napoli went on to win 5–3.

-He went on to Captain the Youth team and scored 22 goals with 8 assists in all competitions which was enough for him to be called up by the Napoli first team by manager Carlo Ancelotti and get his first professional debut for the Napoli first team.
+He went on to Captain the Youth team and scored 22 goals with 8 assists in all competitions which was enough for him to be called up to the Napoli first team by manager Carlo Ancelotti and get his professional debut for the Napoli first team.

 Napoli

 In 2016 Gaetano became the youngest ever player to sign a professional contract with Napoli at the age of 16.
-Gaetano made his professional debut with Napoli in a 2-0 Coppa Italia win over U.S. Sassuolo Calcio on 13 January 2019.
+Gaetano made his professional debut with Napoli in a 2–0 Coppa Italia win over U.S. Sassuolo Calcio on 13 January 2019.

 On 12 May 2019, he was called on by Napoli coach Carlo Ancelotti in which he made his first ever Serie A debut in a game against S.P.A.L., which would be marked in tragedy, with his grandmother Carmela dying of a heart attack after a confrontation with neighbours during celebrations.

-On 10 Dec 2019 Gaetano would make his first Champions League debut in a home game against Belgian side Genk which Napoli went on to win 4-0 a progressed to the last 16 of the competition.
+On 10 December 2019, Gaetano made his first UEFA Champions League debut in a home game against Belgian side Genk which Napoli went on to win 4–0 a progressed to the last 16 of the competition.

 Loans to Cremonese

 On 21 January 2020, he joined Serie B club Cremonese on loan.
-On 16 February 2020 he scored his first goal for the club (and in the professional football) in a 5-0 win against Trapani.
-On 18 September 2020 the loan was renewed for the 2020–21 season.
+On 16 February 2020 he scored his first goal for the club (and in the professional football) in a 5–0 win against Trapani.

+On 18 September 2020, the loan was renewed for the 2020–21 season.
 After appearing for Napoli in the first two games of the 2021–22 Serie A season, on 31 August 2021 he returned to Cremonese on a new loan.